qrzn23/min/wip/magick/content.md

 VOL. III.

-No. 1. — This volume contains an immense number of articles of primary importance to every student of magick.
+*No. 1.* — This volume contains an immense number of articles of primary importance to every student of magick.

 The rituals of the Book of Lies and the Goetia are also to be studied.
 The “preliminary invocation” of the Goetia is in particular recommended for dally use and work.

 *Orpheus* by by Aleister Crowley, contains a large number of magical invocations in verse.
 There are also a good many others in other parts of his poetical Works.

-The following is a complete curriculum of reading officially approved by the A.A.
+The following is a complete curriculum of reading officially approved by the A.·.A.·.

 ### CURRICULUM OF A. A.